gluonhq/maps/samples/contactform/README.md

 ## Instructions

-To run the application, simply execute the following command from the `contactform` directory:
+To run the application, simply execute the following command from the `samples/contactform` directory:

     mvn javafx:run